Depth-graded motivic multiple zeta values: Some properties of the elements

-We shall see later in \S \ref{sectEnumodd} that this property is motivic, i.e., is stable under the Ihara bracket, and is related to the totally odd zeta values. \item The elements $\e_f(y_0,y_1,y_2,y_3,y_4)$ are \emph{sparse}:
+\end{lem} \begin{proof} The term of the form $(y_0-y_1) f_0 (y_2-y_3,y_4-y_3)$ in definition \eqref{defnef} is obviously uneven since it is linear in $y_0,y_1$.
+The term $ f_1(y_4-y_3, y_2-y_1)$ is likewise uneven because $f_1(x,y)$ is odd in $x$ and $y$.
+The fact that $\e_f$ is uneven follows by cyclic symmetry. \end{proof} We shall see later in \S \ref{sectEnumodd} that the property of being uneven is motivic, i.e., is stable under the Ihara bracket, and is related to the totally odd zeta values.
+We conjecture that a solution to the linearised double shuffle equations is uneven if and only if it is in the Lie ideal of $\gdsh$ generated by exceptional elements.